pi-top/pi-top-Python-SDK/docs/overview.rst

 Using peripherals with a pi-top laptop
 ========================================

-pi-top laptops (Original pi-top and pi-top [3]) support the following API sections for use with peripherals:
+pi-top laptops (Original pi-top and pi-top [3]) support the following API devices/components for use with peripherals:

 * :ref:`pi-topPROTO+ (protoplus)<api_pitop_peripherals:pi-topPROTO+>`
 * :ref:`pi-topPULSE (pulse)<api_pitop_peripherals:pi-topPULSE>`